Visualizing the conditions of roadside slopes to keep social infrastructure safe

 Ricoh is developing a vehicle-mounted photographing system that automatically captures and measures slope conditions in fine detail.
 Simultaneously, Ricoh is automating related workflow processes, including photo data analysis and records storage.
 This efficient and effective slope inspection system will allow for more slopes to be inspected with increased quality.
 Civil engineers will only need to manually check those areas where high-risk damage or degradation has been detected through analyzing the photograph data.

-The measurement system features multiple line-sensor cameras and LiDAR (Laser Detection and Ranging 3D measurement system).
+The measurement system features multiple line-sensor cameras and LiDAR (Light Detection and Ranging).
 A single image can cover a tall and wide slope area in high definition.

 While images are recorded, LiDAR concurrently records the contours of the slopes in 3D, revealing the cross-sectional shapes that cannot be seen from 2D images.
 These images can spot symptoms of a potential collapse, such as lifting and swelling.

 AI is used to automatically detect anomalies, including crevices, peels, and cracks, providing an overall image of the slope's general deterioration.
 Where necessary, close-ups can be output at high resolution for closer analysis.
 In addition, iterative scans and photos will show chronological changes in anomalies, giving planners the information needed for effective inspections.